State and Local Leadership Challenges in the Age of COVID-19

 10:45 a.m.
 ET - 12:15 p.m.
 ET

-The Volcker Alliance and Penn Institute for Urban Research invite you to attend a virtual panel with state and local leaders discussing the unprecedented challenges presented by the COVID-19 pandemic and offering strategies for effective governance.
-The keynote address will be delivered by New Jersey Governor Phil Murphy.
-The event will also feature Thomas M. Davis, former member, US House of Representatives and Volcker Alliance director; Elizabeth Kellar, director of public policy and deputy executive director, International City/County Management Association; Michael A. Nutter, former mayor, City of Philadelphia; Wendell Pritchett provost and James S. Riepe Presidential Professor of Law and Education, University of Pennsylvania; Richard Ravitch, former lieutenant governor, New York State, and Volcker Alliance director; and Michael Useem, William and Jacalyn Egan Professor of Management, The Wharton School, University of Pennsylvania.
+The Volcker Alliance and Penn Institute for Urban Research hosted a virtual panel with state and local leaders discussing the unprecedented challenges presented by the COVID-19 pandemic and offering strategies for effective governance.
+The keynote address was delivered by New Jersey Governor Phil Murphy.
+The event also featured Thomas M. Davis, former member, US House of Representatives and Volcker Alliance director; Elizabeth Kellar, director of public policy and deputy executive director, International City/County Management Association; Michael A. Nutter, former mayor, City of Philadelphia; Wendell Pritchett provost and James S. Riepe Presidential Professor of Law and Education, University of Pennsylvania; Richard Ravitch, former lieutenant governor, New York State, and Volcker Alliance director; and Michael Useem, William and Jacalyn Egan Professor of Management, The Wharton School, University of Pennsylvania.

 Governor Phil Murphy, as he says, “grew up in a family that was middle class on a good day,” the youngest of four children with only one parent who graduated high school.
 His upbringing shaped his values, his priorities, and the leader he is today.
 Since taking office, he has focused on building a stronger and fairer New Jersey that works for every family.
 He has signed legislation putting New Jersey on the path to a $15-an-hour minimum wage, enacted the nation’s strongest equal pay law to combat gender wage discrimination, ensured all workers have access to paid sick days, and expanded the state's Paid Family Leave provisions.
 Prior to taking office, Governor Murphy led and supported charities to lift up troubled teens and domestic abuse survivors.
 Nationally, he served proudly as New Jersey’s sole representative on the board of the NAACP.
 In 2009, he answered President Obama’s call to service and, following his confirmation by the United States Senate, became the U.S. Ambassador to the Federal Republic of Germany, where he served until 2013.